Morris Park, Minneapolis

 Morris Park is a neighborhood in the Nokomis community in Minneapolis, Minnesota.
 Its boundaries are 54th Street to the north, 46th Avenue to the east, the Twin Cities Air Force Base to the south, and 34th Avenue to the west.
+It is located in Ward 12 of the Minneapolis City Council, currently represented by council member Aurin Chowdhury.

 It shares a neighborhood organization with the Keewaydin, Minnehaha, and Wenonah neighborhoods, which are collectively referred to as Nokomis East and served by the Nokomis East Neighborhood Association (NENA).